Rediscover Your Authentic Self To Feel Alive!

 I am still shocked when people tell me that I’m an inspiration to them, or that I have changed their lives, because really all I have done is reconnect with my authentic self, and the inspiration that I provide is simply based on my willingness to share my story of healing and what I experienced along the way with anyone who is interested.

-The truth is that when we allow our authentic selves to shine and are willing to share our thoughts, experiences and life lessons in a raw and human manner, we can’t help but be an inspiration to others.
+The truth is, when we allow our authentic selves to shine and are willing to share our thoughts, experiences, and life lessons in a raw and human manner, we can’t help but be an inspiration to others.